Sameen-K-A/Sameen-K-A/README.md

 ###

-<h6 align="left">I'm a self-taught developer diving into the world of web development, I've been honing my skills in the MERN stack.<br>Currently, I'm dedicated to mastering fundamental concepts in data structures and algorithms,.<br>Follow along on my GitHub journey as I explore, learn, and grow in my coding journey.</h6>
+<h6 align="left">I'm a self-taught developer diving into the world of web development, I've been honing my skills in the MERN stack.<br>Currently, I'm dedicated to mastering fundamental concepts in data structures and algorithms,.<br>Follow along on my GitHub journey as I explore, learn, and grow in my coding journey.
 <br>reach me at sameensameen60@gmail.com</h6>

 ###